brainmaniac/focus/README.md

 5. Make sure the files have executable permission `chmod +x the_file_name`

-5. Type `focus` in the terminal and follow the instructions
+5. If you followed the optional segment just type `focus` in the terminal and follow the instructions.
+Otherwise go to the folder containing the repo/files and run `./focus.sh`

 ## What will happen?